 – Get bbq at Salt Lick and then head to Driftwood Estate for a wine tasting afterward.

 – Visit a local brewery.
-Here are 14 great ones to consider.
+Here are 22 craft breweries in Austin for you to visit!

 – Walk through the Botanical Gardens and then go to Chuys for Tex-Mex afterward